MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 In [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] these code actions are available in the current version:

-- Multiple IF to CASE converting code action.
+- Multiple IF to CASE converting code action
-- Spell check code action.
+- Spell check code action
-- Interface implementer.
+- Interface implementer
-- Make method local.
+- Make method local
-- Use parenthesis for method call.
+- Use parenthesis for method call
-- Fix explicit `with` statements.
+- Fix explicit `with` statements
-- Fix implicit with statements.
+- Fix implicit with statements

 ## To enable AL Code Actions